rbm822/JapanEarthquakes/README.md

 - One of my original goals is to have the program e-mail me when a new earthquake is detected.
 Not as a safety service but just because I think that would be fun to do, especially because I live in Japan!

 - Insert the data into a database for historical purposes.

+## Feedback
+I am always open to constructive criticism and would appreciate feedback on this project if you're willing to share it.